INX Media: Delhi HC dismisses CBI challenge to order allowing Chidambaram to inspect documents

 The agency had registered its case on May 15, 2017, alleging irregularities in a Foreign Investment Promotion Board (FIPB) clearance granted to INX Media group for receiving overseas funds of Rs 305 crore in 2007 during Chidambaram's tenure as finance minister.

-Thereafter, the ED had lodged the money laundering case.
+Thereafter, the Enforcement Directorate had lodged the money laundering case.
 The Chidambarams are on bail in the case.